Smalls1652/atprotolib-rs/README.md

 ## 📋 API/Lexicon types implemented

 > [!NOTE]
 > Even if a specific namespace is marked as implemented, there might still be some missing types.
+Likewise, some types might not be mapped correctly.

 ### `app.bsky`